List of digital television deployments by country: Uruguay

-Uruguayan government decided to adopt ISDB-T for geopolitical reasons and to be consistent relations with Argentina and Brazil on 27 December 2010, Uruguayans will start receiving digital television signals by the end of 2012, and scheduling analog signals blackout will be in 2014–2015.
+The Uruguayan government decided to adopt ISDB-T for geopolitical reasons and to maintain consistent relations with Argentina and Brazil on 27 December 2010.
+Uruguayans will start receiving digital television signals by the end of 2012, and the scheduled analog signal blackout will be in 2014–2015.

 Venezuela

-On 6 October 2009, Venezuela has officially adopted ISDB-T with Brazilian modifications.
-Transition from analog to digital is expected to take place in the next 10 years.
-The seven stages of Set-top box manufacturing, testing and implement schedule is well proceeding and will start to deploy DTT from 2011.
+On 6 October 2009, Venezuela officially adopted ISDB-T with Brazilian modifications.
+Transition from analog to digital is expected to take place over the next 10 years.
+The seven stages of set-top box manufacturing, testing, and implementation schedule are proceeding well and will start to deploy DTT from 2011.